bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 Are you interested in CDK code to spin up a Step Functions Downloader?
 [Let me know on Twitter!](https://twitter.com/bahrdev)

+## Prerequisites

+**Previous experience with AWS Step Functions is helpful, but not required**.

+Knowledge about API Gateway, DynamoDB and Lambda helps you with debugging edge cases.

 ## What is the Downloader Pattern?

 At its core the Downloader Pattern consists of the three steps Prepare, Download and Persist which allow us to collect 3rd party